xpolny/leaflet-challenge/README.md

 ![Step-1](Images/Leaflet_Step_1.png)

-The Level-1 page can be accessed [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-1/index.html)
+Access the Level 1 page [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-1/index.html)

-## Level-2: Advanced Visualization
+## Level 2: Advanced Visualization

 ### Additional dataset
 [Tectonic plates](https://github.com/fraxen/tectonicplates) were added in this map in order to illustrate the relationship between tectonic plates and seismic activity.

 ### Visualization

-* A base map object with 4 map layers to choose from was added
+* A base map object with 4 layers to choose from was added
 * Layer controls were added
 * An overlay map that shows plates layer and geoJSON layer were also added

 ![Step-2](Images/Leaflet_Step_2.png)

-The Level-2 page can be accessed [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-2/index.html)
+Access the Level 2 page [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-2/index.html)